 How to clean a deck with a pressure washer

-Refresh your deck’s surface to make it look good as new
+Five steps to refresh your deck to make it look new

 If you’ve neglected to clean your deck for years, there’s a good chance that it’s accumulated a lot of dirt, algae and fungus.
 Pressure washers, combined with some deck cleaner and a little hard work, can make your deck shine and look brand new.

 The process of cleaning and pressure washing a deck can take a whole day, but the results are immediately noticeable.
-To make your deck shine, you’ll want to budget a whole day and around $150.
+To make your deck shine, you’ll want to budget around $150.

 Step 1: Rent a pressure washer